All Episodes

 Most people don't.

-I don't think that most people really believe that David Koch is filled with hatred, or that I am or anybody else, but they're afraid to say they don't believe it.
+I don't think that most people really believe that David Koch is filled with hatred or that I am or anybody else, but they're afraid to say they don't believe it.

-And the low information, there's some people that do, they've been successful with the low information crowd creating this notion, but there's just a whole lot of bullying going on out there.
+But there's just a whole lot of bullying going on out there.

 In the midst of an anti-bullying movement, the real bullies are claiming victim status.